-Faculty: Jeffrey A. Haverly, Acting Chair
+Faculty: Todd Weaver, Chair

-Edward Ramos, Emma W. Morris; Mark Amos; J. Anthony Swaim; Glenda S. Thomas-Poole; Kim B.
+Jeff Haverly, Alan Kemper; Emma W. Morris; Mark Amos; Kim B. Turner; Sarah Huxford; Adam Stovall

-Turner; Sarah Huxford

-The degrees offered by the Department of Business are the Bachelor of Arts and Bachelor of Science degrees in Business Administration (pp. 68-75) and the Associate of Arts degree in Business (p.
-76).
+The degrees offered by the Department of Business are the Bachelor of Arts and Bachelor of Science degrees in Business Administration (pp. 66-72) and the Associate of Arts degree in Business (p.
+77).
 The Department offers Minors in Accounting, Business Administration, and Sports Management (p.
-77).
+78).
 See the section on Minors (p.
 43) for a complete explanation of adding a minor to a degree program.

-The courses offered by the Department of Business are listed in the "Course Descriptions" section under the following curricular areas: Business (BUS, pp. 130-133); and Sports Management (SPM, pp. 165-166).
+The courses offered by the Department of Business are listed in the "Course Descriptions" section under the following curricular areas: Business (BUS, pp. 134-136); and Sports Management (SPM, p.
+170).